-The Missing Kind was set up and registered as a UK charity in 2014, with its head office currently in our trading and events venue in Norwich, Norfolk, but with intent to move this to KindaVillage once we have the infrastructure in place.
+The Missing Kind was set up and registered as a UK charity in 2014, with its head office currently in our trading and events venue in Norwich, Norfolk, but with intent to move this to our KindaVillage site in Wales once we have the infrastructure there in place.
 Initially set on acquiring real estate for our operations and long term security of the charity.

 Our charity principally exists to support passionate individuals and groups with their social and environmental causes.
 We do this by providing support for their charitable endeavours via our community based social enterprise venues.

 Our main financial sponsor is Glazing Vision Limited, based in Diss, Norfolk – their generous donations over the last 4 years have allowed the charity to form a network of property assets and contributed towards The Missing Kind’s running costs.
 Other Commercial sponsors are Visiongroup(GB) Ltd, the holding company of Glazing Vision, and our supporting Hospitality and Wedding venue ‘The Missing Sock’ near Cambridge UK and Preston Sands Hotel in Devon, UK.